UtkarshAiddasani/Smart-Sip/README.md

 # Smart-Sip

-This the repo that will hold all of your capstone code for the Smart-Sip waterbottle
+This is the repo that will hold all of our capstone code for the Smart-Sip waterbottle